Assassin's Creed Shadows

-Assassin's Creed Shadows is a 2025 action-adventure game developed by Ubisoft Quebec and published by Ubisoft.
-It is the fourteenth major installment in the Assassin's Creed series and the successor to Assassin's Creed Mirage (2023).
+Assassin's Creed Shadows is a 2025 action role-playing game developed by Ubisoft Quebec and published by Ubisoft.
+It is the fourteenth main installment in the Assassin's Creed series and the successor to Assassin's Creed Mirage (2023).
 Set in 16th-century Japan towards the end of the Sengoku period, the game focuses on the millennia-old struggle between the Assassin Brotherhood, who fight for peace and liberty, and the Templar Order, who desire peace through control, from the perspective of two protagonists: Fujibayashi Naoe, a kunoichi (a female shinobi), and Yasuke, an African (Note: The game states that Yasuke was originally from Mozambique, brought to Japan with the Jesuit missionaries.) samurai inspired by the historical figure of the same name.
-Initially starting out as adversaries, the two protagonists join forces to investigate and dismantle a shadow group that is destabilizing Japan, while uncovering mysteries related to both the Assassins and Templars.

-Development of Shadows began in 2020, following the release of Assassin's Creed Valhalla.
-The game was first revealed in September 2022, under the working title Assassin's Creed: Codename Red, followed by an official announcement in May 2024, which included a cinematic trailer and the first details about its story and gameplay.
-Continuing to build upon the role-playing elements of previous installments, Shadows features a large open world based on Japan's Kansai region, where players can focus on either advancing the main narrative or completing a variety of side activities.
-Emphasis is placed on each playable character's unique strengths and weaknesses, with players having the option to switch between Naoe and Yasuke at will and significantly alter the way they approach missions.
+The two characters have different gameplay styles, allowing quests to be approached in multiple ways.

-Following its initial announcement, Shadows garnered criticism online due to the decision to feature a fictionalized version of Yasuke as one of the game's main characters.
-This led to a wave of backlash and controversy that lasted until the game's launch.
-After several delays, the game was released for Windows, macOS, PlayStation 5, and Xbox Series X/S on March 20, 2025; a version for the Nintendo Switch 2 is set to launch on December 2, 2025, while a port for iPadOS is also planned for a later date.
-Upon release, Shadows received generally positive reviews from critics and has sold over 5 million copies.
+Shadows was released for macOS, PlayStation 5, Windows, and Xbox Series X/S on March 20, 2025, with a version for Nintendo Switch 2 released on December 2, 2025, and a version for iPadOS to be released at a later date.
+Upon release, the game received generally positive reviews from critics.